dohuyminh/xor-linked-list/README.md

 And in the end,...

-It still suffers the flaws of a "vanilla" linked list: unfriendly for random access, an "element" still takes extra space for navigation and cache misses slow everything down.
+It still shares the flaws of the classic linked list implementation: unfriendly for random access, an "element" still takes extra space for navigation and cache misses slow everything down.

-This is a party trick, at best.